 The Avant-garde as a safe harbor, intersecting with Spencer's (1898; Bánáthy, 2010) ideas of the society as a social organism, thus, fills me with hope.
 Spencer's (1898; Bánáthy, 2010) thoughts suggests that the art world can be regarded as a social organism -- an institutional framework or environment that is vibrant and dynamical -- it is alive!
 Though; not completely in power of or resistant to capitalism's and imperialism's investments and funding or discriminating forces.
 The Avant-garde is, thus, more resistant, free and autonomous; sometimes unaware, and at other times susceptible to the powers in their back.
 From its origin they are in power of their art works, though, they are not entirely in power of its continuance.
-When the artists have completed and exhibited their art works, it's up to others to define its status.
+When the artists have completed and exhibited their art works, it's up to others to define its status and value.
 This process has huge effects on the continuance of the art work; its cultural significance, its created and shared meaning, the artist's career, and our understanding of art as an institution.
 Art as an institution suggests that those with particular knowledge, experience, and understanding of art works are selected and possess the power to define the artifacts' potential art status -- on the behalf of the art world (Carroll, 1999, p.
 230).
 In line with these argument the art world as a social organization can be seen as a natural selection environment, that decides who has influence on defining the status of art: who counts and who doesn't?
 As an institution and natural selection environment, the art world operate in a landscape of social rules, social interaction, social roles, and commodifying processes, that underpin the notions of power and natural selection.
 In this social context of variety and natural selection; the art world as an institution, as well as capitalist actors, cannot separate themselves from the notion of power and authority.
 And, it is of these very same reasons that this theory by critics, has been regarded as an elitist, inequal and anti-democratic view of the art world (Carroll, 1999, 230): the creature is imperfect.
 The art world as an institution simply states: "If a wrong person [...] puts forward an artifact, he will not possess the capability to confer appropriate status upon it, and the object will not be art" (Carroll, 1999, p.
 231).
 To cut it down to the core; this theory is crystal clear: if you do not have the right qualifications, you are in no position of power or authority, to define whether an artifact is genuine art or not.
 But; who defines who's right or wrong?
 The notion of an institutionalized art world implies that there are core configurations of power and authority, that needs to be revealed to understand the process of how some artifacts are defined as art, while others are not.
 These natural selection processes are governed by power and authority, by art institutions, the Avant-garde and the capitalist actors.
 The power and authority, these actors possess, are unevenly distributed in the institutionalized art world -- socially and politically, economically and culturally, as well as geographically.
 But, what does this inequality of access to power and influence, stem from?
-There are power centers in the culture industry and in the institutional art world -- places in which meaning, resources and power configurations are reproduced, such as London, New York, Berlin, Paris, Tokyo and Hong Kong: places in which the internationalization of the art world, have great impact on, or places that act on behalf of the art world (Guevara, 2018).
+There are power centers in the culture industry and in the institutional art world -- places in which meaning, resources and power configurations are reproduced, such as London, New York, Berlin, Paris, Tokyo and Hong Kong: places in which the internationalization of the art world, have profound impact on, or places that act on behalf of the art world (Guevara, 2018).
 The internationalization of the art world is, thus, a result of the increased qualitative globalization in our world in general (Dicken, 2011, Guevara, 2018).
 The cities and power centers mentioned, are also global financial cities, from which financial investments and economic resources becomes unevenly distributed, globally.
 Dicken (2011) states that "contemporary processes of [economic] globalization have been accompanied by a rise in global inequality"(p.
 478):

 At the global scale, the development gap is stunningly wide.
 The developed countries are clearly 'winners'.
 They continue to contain a disproportionate share of the world's wealth, trade, investment and access to modern technologies [...].
 The 20 per cent of the world's population living in the highest-income countries have well over 80 per cent of the world income, trade, investment and communications technology.
 The 20 per cent of the world's population in the poorest countries have around 1 per cent (Dicken, 2011, p.
 478).

 This inequality also affects the access to power and influence in the institutional art world: the rules of capitalism have huge impacts on the culture industry, in rural as well as in urban areas.
 Since the percentage of inhabitants living in urban areas has passed the 50 per cent tipping point; it was at 54 per cent in 2014, and this percentage will most likely rise to 66 per cent by 2050.
 Global cities based on economic diversity will therefore, most likely, continue to grow (United Nations, 2014).
 The fact that global cities are growing, and that most of the core art institutions of the art world are situated in global cities, also makes these cities power centers or nodes, in which concentrations of power accumulate.
 There is therefore an inequal access to power and influence attached to culture, institutions and place: this implies that the the culture you are raised in, the institutions you are related to, and the place you come from really does matter, whether it is from a rural area or an urban art hub (Dicken, 2011).
-Reed (2018) reminds us; although talent can be found everywhere, opportunity, cannot.
+Because, Reed (2018) reminds us; although talent can be found everywhere, opportunity; cannot.
 Harris (2013) thus argues

 The editors of "Art Cities of the Future: 21st Century Avant-Gardes", [...], say that the notion of what defining an art capital needs to broaden, as artists lay down roots far beyond the traditional power bases (Harris, 2013).